pointybeard/symphony-classmapper/README.md

     }
 ```

-Note that overloading the fetchSQL method will ignore any field mappings you might have.
+Note that overloading the fetchSQL method will mean you need to handle using the correct field mappings.

 ### Modifying data before saving